MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 ::: moniker range="vs-2019"

 **[New in Visual Studio 2019 version 16.4 and later](/visualstudio/releases/2019/release-notes-v16.4/)**: We added one of the top feature requests, [vertical document tabs](https://developercommunity.visualstudio.com/idea/467369/vertical-group-tab.html).
-Now, you can manage your document tabs in a vertical list on either the left or right side of your editor.
+Now, you can manage your document tabs in a vertical list on either the left or right side of the editor.

 :::image type="content" source="./media/vs-2019/vertical-tabs.gif" alt-text="An animation that shows vertical document tabs in action":::